ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     git commit -m '<MEANINGFUL MESSAGE GOES HERE>'
     ```

-1. Push your changes to the repo's origin:
+1. Push your changes to the monorepo's origin:

     ```bash
     git push --set-upstream origin <branch name>
     ```

-1. Create a new [pull requests (PR)](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser) on the repo to merge this `<branch name>` into `main`.
+1. Create a new [pull requests (PR)](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser) on the monorepo to merge this `<branch name>` into `main`.
 1. Confirm all required checks are successful (approvals, tests, etc.).
 If checks are failing, address them in your local branch then stage, commit and push them to origin.
 1. Complete the pull request once all required checks are successful.